 Two previous missions to Venus more than 2 decades ago, Pioneer-Venus and Mariner 10, caught a glimpse of storms above the south pole, but the double-vortex pattern had never before been discerned.

 A spectrometer on Express provided snapshots of the double vortex at various depths by observing the storm at several infrared wavelengths.
 The instrument reveals that the temperature and cloud density associated with the vortex vary with altitude.
-It's as if "we were looking a
+It’s as if “we were looking at different structures, rather than a single one,” says Express researcher Pierre Drossart of the Paris Observatory in France.